This is the first of five articles:

 Some believe that musical style is simply a ‘tool’ used to be relevant to the culture.
 I believe, however, when the culture is diametrically opposed to Scripture, it should not be followed as a model for church worship.

 I want to clearly state that I am not against any particular musical style, in and of itself, as long as it can be used in a relevant, comprehensive and balanced way, ultimately leaning towards melodic worship.
 Every form of expression will have its proper contextual place (and context is a key factor).
 I am concerned, however, that most people are moving blindly along with popular culture, embracing its metaphoric patterns of influence, with little concern as to how it may be negatively affecting their lives and worship.

 There are those who believe that musical style is a non-issue and that the motivation of the heart of the individual should be our only consideration.
 I believe, however, that the heart of the individual, if his or her intentions are pure, will best be expressed through an art-form or musical style that is not in direct conflict with his motivation.
 In other words, the expression in the natural realm should be congruent with the attitude of the worshiper's heart.

 For example, a sine wave is a pure tone, whole and complete.
 A distortion guitar, however, is a chaotic introduction of multiple conflicting frequencies: noise.
+It is created by 'chopping the top off' a whole and complete wave-form.
 Which of these two examples best reflects the pure heart of a worshiper?

 Some believe that only lyrics convey the heart of the worshiper, not the style surrounding it.
 I believe, however, that every part of the art-form used should convey the heart of the worshiper.